RickWeber/100-days-of-code/r1-log.md

 In any case, I continue the process of both adding and reducing entropy in the script.
 Tomorrow might need to be a slash and burn day.

+I'm also getting a bit ahead of myself here, but just to put it down, I made a little function to make good 0 into a fixed resource with no use value.
+It would mess up evaluation functions, but the model as a whole could be reworked to allow trade with money using this sort of functionality.

+### R1D15 - 2020-08-13

+In an effort to simplify, I've rebuilt the agent class.
+Most importantly, I went back to thinking of a trade as a vector of positive and negative numbers.
+I'll use integers just to shrink the search space.